 Increasing leadership capacity and understanding.

 The 4-mat process divides how we learn and communicate into four quadrants – why, what, how and if.
 Prior to boarding ship, all of the participants took an assessment to determine their preferences.
-By knowing where you fall on each of the quadrant gradients, you are able to better understand your own tendencies as well as broaden the way you communicate by ensuring the inclusion of other quadrants and therefore a diverse audience.
+By knowing where you fall on each of the quadrant gradients, you are able to better understand your own tendencies as well as broaden the way you communicate.
+By ensuring the inclusion of other quadrants, one is able to communicate more effectively to diverse audiences.

 Visibility and science communication is another important aspect of the leadership training we received onboard ship.
 As part of the visibility and science communication stream, we learned to create a narrative around our professional and personal goals and to align this with our personal strategy.
 We were asked to create a 100-day plan and develop actionable goals.
 I noticed that while the participants are highly accomplished and noted experts in their fields, they often do not seek out visibility.
-I believe that when more people see the amazing things that women are doing, people will start changing their minds on what is possible.
+I believe that when more people see the amazing things that women are accomplishing, people will start changing their minds about what is possible and encouraging more women to get into STEM.

 Onboard ship, each of us delivered a 3-minute speech to introduce what we do for symposium@sea, in the 4-mat styles of communication.
 While we were beginning to get to know each other socially, the symposium@sea gave us an opportunity to connect with one another on the breadth and depth of knowledge and expertise in the room for future collaboration and networking.